Privacy privacy://junk-mailer-policy

 • Support communications may be retained for business records, abuse review, and response history.

 Reasonable administrative, technical, and organizational safeguards may be used that are appropriate to the nature of the service.
-However, no system, storage mechanism, network, or transmission method is completely secure, and absolute security cannot be guaranteed.
+However, no website, browser storage system, backend endpoint, ad script, form provider, network, or transmission method is completely secure, and absolute security cannot be guaranteed.

 Depending on your location and applicable law, you may have rights that include: